 Carbon monoxide connects to red blood cells, stealing oxygen from your body it needs to thrive.
-It combines with these cells more than 200 times more easily than oxygen, leading to a condition known as carboxyhemoglobin saturation.
+It combines with these cells more than 200 times more easily than oxygen, resulting in a condition known as carboxyhemoglobin saturation.

-Carbon monoxide, in place of oxygen, then gets taken to the essential organs by the bloodstream.
-Simply put, carbon monoxide robs your body of oxygen.
+Carbon monoxide, in place of oxygen, then gets brought to the essential organs by the bloodstream.
+Simply put, carbon monoxide deprives your body of oxygen.
 Organs need oxygen; when they don’t have it, they begin to suffocate.

-Your body takes a long time to get rid of carbon monoxide; however, it can be drawn in much faster.
+Your body takes a long time to get rid of carbon monoxide; however, it can be taken in much faster.